Sunday, 25 June 2023

 If the channel bars don't move at all when you move the sticks -

 Check receiver is actually bound correctly to the INAV model in your transmitter.
-Use a servo/signal checker if in doubt.
+Test with a servo/signal checker if in doubt.

 Check the receiver is powered on.
 Not all boards provide power to the receiver via the USB plug.
 Some need a battery connected to the FC.